yoojeonghan12/WINTER2020/README.md

 A team may have 4, 5, or 6 members only.
 No other combinations are acceptable.

-Please identify your team (give it a name) and identify the members of the team in the space below following the given example. <h4>Please also identify your sections if your team is comprised of members from different sections</h4>
+Please identify your team (give it a number and a name) and identify the members of the team in the space below following the given example. <h4>Please also identify your sections if your team is comprised of members from different sections</h4>

 #### Team 0: The Example